undertheground/design-system/docs/roadmap.md

 ## Horizontal Development

-Consist of design elements that help intergrity and consistency among the products.
+It consists of design elements that help intergrity and consistency among the products.

 - Colors (priority: 1)
 - Grid System (priority: 2)